dialchain/dial/specs/Participant.md

 The producer of a verification method, must proove possession of the verification method inside the same  declaration file.

 ## [declaration][i][verificationMethod][type]
-Specifies how to use the declare verification method.
-For example: __Ed25519VerificationKey2021__ describes how to read and consume the ed25519 public key included in this block.
+Specifies how to use the declared verification method.
+For example: __Ed25519VerificationKey2021__ describes how to read and consume the ed25519 public key included in this sub element.

 ## [declaration][i][verificationMethod][id]
 Networkwide unique identifier used to reference this veriification method inside this declaration file and outside this declaration file.

 ### Valdidation Rule DIAL00006
-This identifier of a verification method must allways be prefixed with the identifier of the enclosing deccclaration entity (participant, validator, ...).
+This identifier of a verification method must allways be prefixed with the identifier of the enclosing declaration entity (participant, validator, ...).
 Dereferencing the verificcation method identifier (string before the first #) returns the identifier of the enclosing declaration entiry.

 ## [declaration][i][verificationMethod][publicKeyMultibase]
 The multibase representation of the public key of this verificcation method.